JoriAlshoshan/secure-photo-gallery/README.md

 - Store encrypted photos securely on the server.

-- Retrieve and decrypt images only using the password sent privately via email.
+- Retrieve and decrypt images only using the password sent privately via gmail.

 This ensures confidentiality, integrity, and privacy of users’ photos, making it ideal for storing personal or sensitive data.